C-Chads/tinygl/README.md

 * Disabled 8, 15, and 24 bit rendering modes.
 16 and 32 are the only supported rendering modes (Coincidentally, they are also the fastest)

+* Allowed the fixed texture size to be changed at compile time.
+It must be a power of 2, but that is the only limitation.

 * Removed the entire GLX/NanoGLX part of the library.
 Not portable and mostly useless.

-* Implemented new functions and some of GL 1.1's prototypes including polygon stipple.
+* Implemented new functions and some more of GL 1.1's prototypes including polygon stipple.

 * Triangles can now be lit and textured at the same time!